 - The United Arab Emirates

 12. Iceland has been the number one gender parity country for 11 years and running as per gender equality facts and statistics.

-Iceland Gender equality statistics are impeccable and put most other countries to shame.
-Iceland is far from the largest country in the world, but it’s definitely on top of the list in terms of equality, and it sets an example for everyone.
+Iceland gender equality statistics are impeccable and put most other countries to shame.
+Iceland is far from the largest country globally.
+However, it’s on top of the list for equality, and it sets an example for everyone.

-Other notable examples include Ethiopia, Mali, Mexico, and Spain, who all improved significantly.
+Other notable examples include Ethiopia, Mali, Mexico, and Spain, which all improved significantly.

 13. The women in Sweden gained the right to vote more than 100 years ago, in 1919.